-MILEAGE: Employees will be allowed 45 cents per mile for automobile travel, if personal automobile is used for business related travel.
+MILEAGE: Employees will be allowed 55 cents per mile for automobile travel, if personal automobile is used for business related travel.
 The RCS travel form must be used.
 Mileage reimbursement is contingent upon available funds.
 Staff must bear the commuting cost of transportation between their residence and their regular worksite.
 If you are traveling from home to a location before going to your regular worksite, you may only claim additional mileage that is more than your normal daily commute.
-If your day ends at a location other than your normal worksite you may only claim the additional miles that is more than your normal commute.
-Travel mileage reimbursement for staff who do not report to a regular worksite (e.g. CNAs) will be determined by the program in which the staffer works.
+If your day ends at a location other than your normal worksite, you may only claim the additional miles that is more than your normal commute.
+The program in which the staffer works will determine travel mileage reimbursement fo r staff who do not report to a regular worksite (e.g. CNAs).

 AIRFARE - RCS will follow the federal regulations by getting the lowest price available on the day tickets are purchased.
-The Agency will not pay for special accommodations unless there is a justifiable need that has been pre approved.
+The agency will not pay for special accommodations unless there is a justifiable need that has been pre-approved.

 BAGGAGE FEE - Staff may claim reimbursement for their first checked piece of baggage.
-RCS will reimburse for more than one piece of baggage if there is a justified necessity such as materials to be used at the destination, assistive devices/accommodations for staff member, extended stays.
+RCS will reimburse for more than one piece of baggage if there is a justified necessity such as materials to be used at the destination, assistive devices, accommodations for staff member, and/or extended stays.

+GROUND TRANSPORTATION

-GROUND TRANSPORTATION - Employees are expected to use the most economical ground transportation appropriate under the circumstances and should generally use the following, in this order of desirability:
+Employees are expected to use the most economical ground transportation appropriate under the circumstances and should generally use the following, in this order of desirability: